0HugoHu/ECE564-AssetMgmt/README.md

   </tr>
 </table>

-### 5. Search
+### 3.5.
+Search

-The search feature is engineered to process keyword inputs and retrieve corresponding assets that match the criteria.
+Note that the search only works in the current ACL (searching across all ACLs is not supported)

 - The search functionality within the app is designed with dual scope for user convenience:
-    - **Overall**: Allows users to search across all available content.
+    - **Overall**: Allows users to search across all available content
-    - **Current Folder**: Searches are limited to the folder currently being viewed, with the folder's path included in the URL for precise results.
+    - **Current Folder**: Searches are limited to the folder currently being viewed, with the folder's path included in the URL for precise results

-- The **number of matches** is displayed on the top right.
+- The **number of matches** is displayed on the top right

 <table>
   <tr>